 Graph Database based on Oracle BerkeleyDB (bsddb3)

 Ajgu is graph database backed by Oracle Berkeley Database key/value store aka. bsddb.
 It’s meant to be an easy to use, just works persistent graph for people that want to experiment with graph databases.
-Somekind of SQLite for graph databases in Python.
+SQLite for graphs.

 The other purpose of Ajgu is to be able to create meta-graph or graph-proxy where some part of the graph are computed on the fly and cached in the database.
 This can be done at the application level, but not so much when you want your application data to be always fresh.
 If the data is required by several other applications, it leads to complicated problems that could be solved directly in the graph.
 This part is not written yet.